Correia-jpv/fucking-awesome-angular/README.md

 * [Offering Solutions](https://offering.solutions/trainings/)
 * [liveloveapp](https://liveloveapp.com/) - Workshops are available for Cypress, NgRx, RxJS, AG Grid and web performance.
 * [Angular Material 3 Theming System: Complete Guide](https://angular-material.dev/courses/overview/m3-ng-components) - The only course you will need for Angular Material 3 Theming.
+* [lowgular](https://courses.lowgular.edu.pl/) - The best courses for your career path as an Angular Frontend Developer.

 ##### On-Site Training